 AAUW has a long and distinguished history of advancing educational and professional opportunities for women in the United States and around the globe.
 One of the world's largest sources of funding for graduate women, AAUW is providing more than $3.7 million in funding for more than 244 fellowships and grants to outstanding women and nonprofit organizations in the 2014-15 academic year.

 The American Austrian Foundation awards fellowships to outstanding American and Austrian medical residents to participate in the Andlinger Residency Exchange Fellowship Program.
+The Fellowship Program bears the name of Mr. Gerhard R. Andlinger, a successful American businessman with Austrian roots and a trustee of the AAF.
+Mr.

 ACLS continues to be the leading private institution supporting scholars in the humanities and related social sciences at the doctoral and postdoctoral levels.
 Grants and fellowships are available for postdoctoral research in the humanities and humanities-related social sciences internationally.